 The manuscripts passing this phase will enter in a double-blind review process.
 It will be sent to two independent and anonymous reviewers, chosen according to their expertise in the field of the paper.
 Each reviewer will provide a report on the manuscript, based on the OJBE review form and will make recommendations to the editor regarding the acceptance or rejection of the paper.
 The reviewers’ reports (along with Editor’s own comments, if case) will be made available to the corresponding author.

-The time period in which the manuscript stays to reviewers is usually 2-3 weeks.
+The time period in which the manuscript stays under review is usually 1 month.

 Based on the feedback from these reviewers and the Editors’ judgment, a decision is given on the manuscript, which could be: